How can you move to England from the USA? Here’s exactly what you need to know.

 - if you have indefinite leave to remain

-If you want to live in the UK permanently but you don’t have citizenship, you’ll need to apply for “indefinite leave to remain”.
-Find out if you qualify .
+If you want to live in England permanently but you don’t have citizenship, you’ll need to apply for “indefinite leave to remain”.
+Find out if you qualify.

-As an American citizen you can travel, study and live in the UK for up to 6 months at a time.
-You can’t work in the UK without a work visa, so keep that in mind if you’ll be relying on an income to pay bills.
+As an American citizen you can travel, study and live in England for up to 6 months at a time.
+You can’t work in England without a work visa, so keep that in mind if you need an income to pay bills and expenses.

-Just for clarity, the UK stands for the United Kingdom which is made up of England, Scotland, Wales (Great Britain) and Northern Ireland.
+Just for clarity, the UK stands for the United Kingdom which is made up of England, Scotland, Wales (collectively known as Great Britain) plus Northern Ireland.
+To make it more confusing, Ireland is not part of the United Kingdom.
 Living and working guidelines can be quite different between countries in the UK so double check if you’re headed to Scotland, N Ireland or Wales.
 These guidelines are specifically for England.

 Be aware of Right to Rent laws.
 You must have proof you have a legal right or the Right of Abode in the UK before a real estate agency will rent to you.
 If you’re only legally able to stay 6 months at a time, estate agents won’t let you sign a 1 year lease agreement.
 Be prepared for them turning you down even to rent for 6 months!